saifulkhan/dphil_project_search_index/README.md

-This is a DPhil research prototype with minimal comments and test cases.
+This is my DPhil research prototype.
+Entire version of the prototype is not available here, and the code is available with minimal comments and test cases.
+Nevertheless, the code can be useful particulary for learning, educational, and research purposes.

 The search engine consists of 5 sub projects.
 - Common
 - Simulate-Data
 - Inverted-Index
 - Onto-Search
-- Search-Interface-Qt : The web-based user interface is in a different [repository](https://github.com/saifulkhan/Search-Interface).
+- Search-Interface-Qt.

 # Common